DNadas98/training-portal/README.md

 ### Setup & Run

-- <strong>If no real SSL certs are supplied, run the project in development mode</strong>

 - Copy `env.txt` template and rename to `.env`, modify values (see details in the template)
 - Copy `frontend/env.txt` template and rename to `.env`, values can be left as is, this one contains